+Why is the Holy Month such an important time for families?
 Families tend to spend more time together during Ramadan, in part because of the nature of the fast, where we gather together at the end of the day to share a meal.
 We all have busy lives and Ramadan is a time to reconnect with family and friends.
 It’s also an opportunity to get to know new neighbours, inviting them for a meal, and in general a time for the community to bond together for a common spiritual cause.

+Are there any particular customs observed by Dubai’s families during this time?
 Every family tends to have their own traditions when it comes to Ramadan.
 Most of the customs within families, especially ones with small children, centre around food.
 Special dishes are made, including lots of sweets, and homes are usually abuzz with neighbours, friends and extended family gathering for meals.